 Cons: Not the sharpest handling in the class but better than expected, irritating trackpad controller, some Camry interior plastics present

-Full Disclosure: The vehicle tested here was provided by Lexus Australia for a week who covered fuel expenses.
-Additionally, our friends at MPF Detailing gave it a complimentary express detail for us prior to our photoshoot.
+Full Disclosure: The vehicle tested here was provided by Lexus Australia for a week with fuel expenses covered.
+Additionally, our friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.

 - 2021 Isuzu D-Max pricing and specs: improved capability and class-leading tech for all-new ute - August 13, 2020